alerque/libertinus/README.md

 * Libertinus Math: an OpenType math font for use in OpenType math-capable applications (like LuaTeX, XeTeX or MS Word 2007+).

-Libertinus fonts are available under the terms of Open Font License version 1.1.
+Libertinus fonts are available under the terms of the Open Font License version 1.1.

 Building
 --------
-To build the fonts you need GNU Make, [FontForge][1] with Python support, and [FontTools][2], latest versions of both are preferred.
+To build the fonts, you need GNU Make, [FontForge][1] with Python support, and [FontTools][2].
+The latest versions of FontForge and FontTools are preferred.

 To build the fonts: